compintell/Mooncake.jl/docs/src/developer_documentation/misc_internals_notes.md

 Last checked: 09/02/2025, Julia v1.10.8 / v1.11.3, Mooncake 0.4.83.

-This brief introductory note was largely written by Guillaume Dalle while learning how Mooncake's internals operate for reverse-mode, in order to be able to add forwards-mode AD.
+This brief informal note was largely written by Guillaume Dalle while learning how Mooncake's internals operate for reverse-mode, in order to be able to add forwards-mode AD.
 It should help readers orient themsleves when first trying to understand Mooncake's internals.
-They are a series of brief notes, rather than a formal introduction.

 Rule building is done statically, based on types.
 Some methods accept values, e.g.
 ```julia